jravalug/salemanager/README.md

-# Restaurant Orders Management System
+# Business Sales Management System

-This project is a Flask application designed to manage restaurant orders efficiently.
-It allows users to create, view, and update orders, as well as manage menu items.
+This project is a Flask application designed to manage business sales efficiently.
+It allows users to create, view, and update sales, as well as manage products.

 ## Project Structure